 The airline was the first one in Asia to enter the jet age in early 1960 and by 1962, became the world’s first all-jet airline.
 It might not be well known, but when Singapore Airlines was founded in the early 1970s, Singapore’s PM Lee Kuan Kew collaborated with Air India to gain know-how about service standards.
 Air India is said to have inspired the service standards of many other Asian carriers as well.

-Ultimately, the ousting of JRD Tata started the seeping in of bureaucracy in the airline.
-The next major jolt to Air India came when private airlines were permitted to come in, but Air India continued to remain nationalised.
+Ultimately, the ousting of JRD Tata led to rise in bureaucractic infleunce on the airline.
+The next major jolt to Air India was the move to permit private airlines to enter the Indian airspace, but Air India continued to remain nationalised.

 After many false starts, the Government of India has finally announced that Air India will be privatised again, and the house of Tatas will be its new owner.
 Ultimately, Tata Sons will pay INR 18,000 crore, out of which INR 2,700 crore will be paid to the Government of India, and the rest will be the debt of Air India which will be serviced by the Tata Sons.

 While giving away Air India, the Government of India will still retain a majority of the debt it raised to fund the losses at the airline, to the tune of INR 46,000 crore.
-But for the Tatas, they will take on an airline which will make an INR 20 crore loss daily on Jan 1, 2022, and besides that, will have to spend extensively to refurbish Air India’s aircraft, many of which are grounded.
+The Tatas are taking over on an airline that will make an INR 20 crore loss daily on Jan 1, 2022, .
+They will also have to invest extensively to refurbish Air India’s aircrafts, many of which are grounded.
 Not just that, any rationalisation in the crew can’t happen for a year after Air India’s privatisation.

 A stake in Air India was put up for sale many a times since 2001.
-But it is only now, that Air India is going back to where it belongs, in the fold of the Tatas, where it all started, with the airline, along with its low cost carrier Air India Express and 50 per cent of ground-handling company AISATS sold for USD 2.5 billion to Talace Private Ltd, a TATA Sons’ SPV.
+But life has come a full circle for the airline, which is back to where it belongs, in the fold of the Tatas, where it all started, with the airline, along with its low cost carrier Air India Express and 50 per cent of ground-handling company AISATS sold for USD 2.5 billion to Talace Private Ltd, a TATA Sons’ SPV.
 As Ratan Tata, the patriarch of the Tata Group, said on the occasion, “Welcome Back, Air India”.

 Ajay Awtaney (Live From a Lounge) writes about Indian aviation.